-- (b) For 2019, represents impairment charges related to the decision to not reopen the Willowbrook facility in September 2019.
-For 2018, represents impairment charges associated with the withdrawal of the GA-MURR project. - (c) Represents the gain on the divestiture of the Medical Isotopes business in July 2018. - (d) Represents non-cash share-based compensation expense.
-In 2019, also includes \$10.0 million of one-time cash share-based compensation expense related to the Class C Performance Vesting Units, which vested in the third quarter of 2019 based on the achievement of the aggregate distributions to the A Unitholder partners and the approval of the board of Topco Parent for accelerated vesting. - (e) Represents one-time cash bonuses for members of management relating to capital markets activity in 2019. - (f) Represents the effects of (i) fluctuations in foreign currency exchange rates, primarily related to remeasurement of intercompany loans denominated in currencies other than subsidiaries' functional currencies and (ii) non-cash mark-to-fair value of embedded derivatives relating to certain customer and supply contracts at Nordion. - (g) Represents (i) certain direct and incremental costs related to the acquisition of Toxikon Europe NV ("Nelson Europe") in 2017, Gibraltar Laboratories, Inc. ("Nelson Fairfield") in 2018 and Iotron in July 2020, and certain related integration efforts as a result of those acquisitions, (ii) the earnings impact of fair value adjustments (excluding those recognized within amortization expense) resulting from the businesses acquired and (iii) transition services income and non-cash deferred lease income associated with the terms of the divestiture of the Medical Isotopes business in 2018. - (h) Represents professional fees, contract termination and exit costs, severance and other payroll costs, and other costs associated with business optimization and cost savings projects relating to the integrations of
+(a) For 2019, represents impairment charges related to the decision to not reopen the Willowbrook facility in September 2019.
+For 2018, represents impairment charges associated with the withdrawal of the GA-MURR project.

+(b) Represents the gain on the divestiture of the Medical Isotopes business in July 2018.

+(c) Represents non-cash share-based compensation expense.
+In 2019, also includes \$10.0 million of one-time cash share-based compensation expense related to the Class C Performance Vesting Units, which vested in the third quarter of 2019 based on the achievement of the aggregate distributions to the Class A Unitholder Members and the approval of the board of Topco Parent for accelerated vesting.

+(d) Represents one-time cash bonuses for members of management relating to capital markets activity in 2019.

+(e) Represents the effects of (i) fluctuations in foreign currency exchange rates, primarily related to remeasurement of intercompany loans denominated in currencies other than subsidiaries' functional currencies, and (ii) non-cash mark-to-fair value of embedded derivatives relating to certain customer and supply contracts at Nordion.
-Nordion and Nelson Labs, including the divestiture of our Medical Isotopes business, the withdrawal from the GA-MURR project, the Sotera Health rebranding, operating structure realignment and other process enhancement projects.

-- (i) Represents professional fees, severance and other payroll costs, and other costs associated with the closure of the Willowbrook facility. - (j) Represents one-time expenses incurred in connection with the refinancing of our debt capital structure in December 2019, including accelerated amortization of prior debt issuance and discount costs, premiums paid in connection with early extinguishment and debt issuance and discount costs incurred for the new debt. - (k) Represents professional fees related to litigation associated with our EO sterilization facilities in Willowbrook and Atlanta and other related professional fees.
-See "Business-Legal Proceedings." - (1) Represents the non-cash accretion of asset retirement obligations related to Co-60 and gamma processing facilities, which are based on estimated site remediation costs for any future decommissioning of these facilities (without regard for whether the decommissioning services would be performed by employees of Nordion, instead of by a third party) and are accreted over the life of the asset. - (m) Represents non-recurring costs associated with COVID-19, including donations to related charitable causes and special bonuses for front-line personnel working on-site during lockdown periods.
+- (f) Represents (i) certain direct and incremental costs related to the acquisition of Toxikon Europe NV ("Nelson Europe") in 2017, Gibraltar Laboratories, Inc. ("Nelson Fairfield") in 2018 and Iotron Industries Canada, Inc. in July 2020, and certain related integration efforts as a result of those acquisitions, (ii) the earnings impact of fair value adjustments (excluding those recognized within amortization expense) resulting from the businesses acquired, and (iii) transition services income and non-cash deferred lease income associated with the terms of the divestiture of the Medical Isotopes business in 2018. - (g) Represents professional fees, contract termination and exit costs, severance and other payroll costs, and other costs associated with business optimization and cost savings projects relating to the integrations of Nordion and Nelson Labs, including the divestiture of Medical Isotopes, the withdrawal from the GA-MURR project, the Sotera Health rebranding, operating structure realignment and other process enhancement projects. - (h) Represents professional fees, severance and other payroll costs, and other costs associated with the closure of the Willowbrook facility. - (i) Represents one-time expenses incurred in connection with the refinancing of our debt capital structure in December 2019, including accelerated amortization of prior debt issuance and discount costs, premiums paid in connection with early extinguishment and debt issuance and discount costs incurred for the new debt. - (j) Represents professional fees related to litigation associated with our EO sterilization facilities in Willowbrook and Atlanta and other related activities.
+See "Business-Legal Proceedings." - (k) Represents the non-cash accretion of asset retirement obligations related to Co-60 and gamma processing facilities, which are based on estimated site remediation costs for any future decommissioning of these facilities (without regard for whether the decommissioning services would be performed by employees of Nordion, instead of by a third party) and are accreted over the life of the asset. - (l) Represents non-recurring costs associated with the COVID-19 virus, including donations to related charitable causes and special bonuses for front-line personnel working on-site during lockdown periods. - (m) Represents the tax benefit or provision associated with the reconciling items between net income (loss) and Adjusted Net Income.
+To determine the aggregate tax effect of the reconciling items, we utilized statutory income tax rates ranging from 0% to 35%, depending upon the applicable jurisdictions of each adjustment. - (n) Includes depreciation of Co-60 held at gamma irradiation sites. - (o) Represents the difference between income tax expense or benefit as determined under U.S. GAAP and the income tax benefit associated with pre-tax adjustments described in footnote (m).